About Stornetta Public Lands in Point Arena, California

-Access to Stornetta Public Lands is from pull-out parking areas along Lighthouse Road that ends at the entrance to Point Arena Lighthouse.
+Access to Stornetta Public Lands is from pull-out parking areas along Lighthouse Road that end at the entrance to Point Arena Lighthouse.
 Trails lead from these parking areas to the bluff and many excellent vantage points to view rocks, sea stacks, islands, rock arches, tide pools, stunning cliffs, and the lighthouse.
 In a few places there are steep routes down to the rocky beaches.
-North of the lighthouse the Stornetta property includes the beach at the mouth of Garcia River which is only accessible from Manchester State Beach.

 Point Arena, CA 95468